Skip to content

 ... loading ...

-Scleral perforation is a potentially significant complication of strabismus surgery, typically occurring during reattachment of eye muscles to the globe.
-Globe perforation is thought to increase the risk of retinal detachment and endophthalmitis.
-Scleral perforation is thought to be less common in the modern era, thanks in part to the adoption of “hangback” muscle recessions.4 Of the 735 total strabismus procedures performed in 2022, there were zero cases of scleral perforation.
+Scleral perforation is a rare, complication of strabismus surgery, typically occurring during reattachment of eye muscles to the globe.
+Globe perforation increases the risk of retinal detachment and endophthalmitis .
+Of the 807 total strabismus procedures performed in 2023, there were zero reported cases (0.0%) of scleral perforation.

 Infection Within 30 Days of Surgery